 Education: Perhaps the most despised member of the Trump Cabinet, Betsy DeVos used her billion-dollar fortune from the Amway pyramid scheme company to advocate for directing taxpayer funds to private, religious, and charter schools.
 A major GOP fund-raiser, DeVos called for the deregulation and privatization of the American education system.
 With zero experience as an educator or administrator, DeVos home-schooled her own children.
 She rolled back Obama-era policies on campus sexual assault and fought to end a school loan borrower protection program that made it easier for defrauded students to get their loans forgiven.
 After a failed attempt to kill an inquiry into for-profit colleges, DeVos named a dean from DeVry University to lead a group of investigators.

 In a comical Congressional hearing, DeVos called for arming school personnel because Wyoming schools might need guns to defend against grizzly bears.
-The sister of Erik Prince, soon-to-be-convicted felon and founder of the Blackwater mercenary security group, DeVos registered her personal yacht as a foreign vessel to avoid state taxes.
+She is the sister of Erik Prince, soon-to-be-convicted felon and founder of the Blackwater mercenary security group.

 Health and Human Services: After Trump's initial appointee, Tom Price, was bounced from his position for insider trading, such as purchasing shares in companies manufacturing replacement knees and hips and then introducing bills to affect the cost of such surgeries, Trump tapped Alex Azar as his replacement.